benbarker04/rock-paper-scissors/README.md

   ![footer](https://github.com/benbarker04/rock-paper-scissors/assets/131170958/475a9c43-0c07-4b19-9939-c76eabc31fc7)

-## Features Left To Implent
+## Features Left To Implement

 - Where there is time i would like to add a feature that pops up onto the screen saying who has won that round.

 ## Testing

-- I tested playing this game in different browsers such as Chrome, Microsoft Edge and safari.
+- I tested playing this game in different browsers such as Chrome, Microsoft Edge and Safari.
 - I have confirmed that the game results are always correct.
 - I have confirmed that the header, instructions, options and footer text are all readable and easy to understand.
-- I have confirmed that the colours and font choosen are easy to read and accesible by running it through lighthouse in devtools
+- I have confirmed that the colours and font chose are easy to read and accesible by running it through lighthouse in devtools

 ![lighthouse](https://github.com/benbarker04/rock-paper-scissors/assets/131170958/348af1bf-f37b-4462-9a09-0793b039eadd)
-- I have confirmed that the website is responsive, looks good and functions on all standerd screen sizes using the devtools device tool bar.
+- I have confirmed that the website is responsive, looks good and functions on all standard screen sizes using the devtools device tool bar.

 ### Bugs